QuentinRa/blog.quentinra.dev/programming-languages/others/documents/rst/index.md

 #### Titles

 Titles are text underlined, or over- and underlined with symbols.
-Any non-alphanumeric can be used as long as the syntax is consistent, and that they are longer than the text.
+Any non-alphanumeric characters can be used as long as the syntax is consistent, and they are longer than the text.
 Two examples:

 <div class="row row-cols-md-2"><div>